Sweet and tangy marshmallow cream sandwiched between light and fluffy pumpkin cookies. These Pumpkin Whoopie Pies are the perfect fall dessert!

-Beat together butter, cream cheese, powdered sugar, and marshmallow cream on medium-high speed, until well blended.
+Beat together butter, cream cheese, powdered sugar, marshmallow cream, and salt on medium-high speed, until well blended.

 You’ll want to individually wrap your whoopie pies in plastic wrap and keep in the fridge for about an hour before indulging.
 I know.
 It’s tough to wait.
-That’s why I recommend making these before you make dinner and… And then, by the time you make dinner and eat it, these will be all nice and ready for you
+That’s why I recommend making these before you make dinner and… And then, by the time you make dinner and eat it, they’ll be all nice and ready for you 🙂

-Eating these was like biting into a pumpkin cloud with a sweet and creamy filling.
-Another confession?
-I don’t enjoy whipped cream.
-But marshmallow cream?
-That is a whole different story.
-The whoopie pies were sweet but not overly so and the cookies were so fluffy and packed with pumpkin flavor.
-Oh, and the walnuts were the perfect touch with their little salty crunch.
+These whoopie pies are sweet but not overly so and the cookies are so fluffy and packed with pumpkin flavor.
+Oh, and the walnuts are the perfect touch with their little salty crunch.

 If you make one last pumpkin treat this fall, too, let it be these.
 Although after eating just one, you’ll probably find yourself craving more and more pumpkin.
 This could be a problem.